 • Create a ‘safe culture’ in your hair/beauty salon or barbershop which is accepting of the difficulties and challenges that everyone faces and makes it easy to share problems and offer mutual support.
 You can lead by example by being open about the challenges you face in your own life and encouraging others to speak of theirs.

-For the first time, parents who lose a child under the age of 18 will have the right to two weeks’ paid leave when a new law is passed in 2020.
-Businesses will be able to claim back parental bereavement pay from the government.
+For the first time, parents who lose a child under the age of 18, or suffer a stillbirth from 24 weeks of pregnancy, will have the right to two weeks’ paid leave (subject to eligibility) when a new law is passed in 2020.
+The leave must be taken within 56 days of the child's death.
 Find out more on the GOV.UK website.

 There is currently no legal requirement for employers to provide paid time off for grieving parents, but a recent survey found that the majority of employers offer paid bereavement leave for employees who lose a loved one, family member or dependant.